How We Are Run

 With specialist interests in the uplands and bird ecology, Des has written and edited many books and papers.
 A Fellow of the Royal Society of Edinburgh, and Chartered Institute of Ecology and Environmental Management, he serves as chair or member of several international and national committees.
 He is passionate about the importance of fieldwork, has co-supervised many research students, and enjoys hill walking, bird watching, landscape photography and rock climbing.

-Dr Penelope Watt (Chair of Education Committee)
+Prof Tom Hutchinson (Chair of Education Strategy Committee)

 Mr Geoffrey Brown (Honorary Treasurer)

 Geoff spent his entire career with the Royal Dutch Shell Group, working both in the UK and abroad.
 He became an accountant whilst with Shell, gaining the ACCA qualification.
 Geoff ended his Shell career in the position of Global Finance Manager for one of Shell’s businesses.
 All Geoff’s roles were financially based, with the exception of being Head of Commercial Recruitment for Shell International in London, in the mid 1990’s.

 Whilst in this role Geoff started sponsoring University Expeditions and came into contact with Professor Tim Burt, the FSC Chairman, then Chair of the Oxford University Expeditions Council.
 Geoff was subsequently asked to become the FSC Honorary Treasurer, taking up this post in 2003 shortly before his retirement from Shell.